Our privacy act statement

 What information do we need?

-• For authentication to establish a secure account, we need your name, email address, and an authentication method.
-Your authentication method could be a phone number where we share a SMS code, USB Security Key or other options.
+- For authentication to establish a secure account, we need your name, email address, and an authentication method.
+Your authentication method could be a phone number where we share a SMS code, USB Security Key, or another option.

-• To mitigate fraud, we also analyze the device used to access Login.gov, identity, and behavior such as how you interact with forms on the page.
+- To mitigate fraud, we also analyze the device used to access Login.gov, metadata associated with your login.gov session, and behavior such as how you interact with forms on the page.

 Routine Uses - With whom is the information routinely shared?